Guide

 Let customers pay the way they want to

-Accepting a wide range of different payment methods will help make your business appear sizeable.
-Invest in a good POS (point of sale) system, preferably one that will integrate with your accounting software.
-These don't have to cost a fortune and will give your business a professional air.
+Accepting a wide range of payment methods helps your business look bigger.
+Invest in a good point of sale (POS) system that works with your accounting software.
+These systems can be affordable and help your business look professional.

 Interior design matters

 You can create a professional-looking store environment on a small budget.
-If funds are tight, consider the minimalist look – after all, it works for companies like Apple.
+If funds are tight, consider a minimalist look – it can help your store look clean and modern.
 Get fresh ideas from design magazines, blogs and other stores.

 Presentation, presentation, presentation